consensusnetworks/casimir-operator/README.md

             make copy
             ```

-        3. Generate new operator keys:
+        3. Generate new operator keys (you will be prompted for a keystore password):

             ```bash
             make generate_operator_keys
             ```

-        4. Create a file `./keys/sk.txt` and fill it with the operator private key.

-        5. Fill in the `OperatorPrivateKey` in `./config/ssv.node.yaml`.

-        6. Update the `eth1.ETH1Addr` in `./config/ssv.node.yaml` to point to the correct eth1 node.
+        4. Update the `eth1.ETH1Addr` in `./config/ssv.node.yaml` to point to the correct eth1 node.

-        7. Update the `eth2.BeaconNodeAddr` in `./config/ssv.node.yaml` to point to the correct beacon node.
+        5. Update the `eth2.BeaconNodeAddr` in `./config/ssv.node.yaml` to point to the correct beacon node.

-        8. Copy the operator public key and [register it with SSV network](https://docs.ssv.network/run-a-node/operator-node/registration) to get an operator ID.
+        6. Copy the operator public key from `./keys/encrypted.json` and [register it with SSV network](https://docs.ssv.network/run-a-node/operator-node/registration) to get an operator ID.

     2. Configure **multiple nodes**: